Partnering with Local Organizations to

 The Community Park partners with various local community organizations and farmers to offer fresh food and outreach services to the Southern Humboldt community.
-The Park strives to be a food hub, linking local farmers to existing food delivery programs and local families through our modified Community Supported Agriculture (CSA) program.
+The Park strives to be a food hub, linking local farmers to existing food delivery programs and local families through our CalFresh Outreach program.

-Our organic CSA program includes delivery of weekly fresh food baskets with locally grown produce, meat and eggs, as well as literature with recipes and nutrition resources.
-Produce is provided by local Southern Humboldt farms, including The Garberville Community Farm located at the Community Park, Flood Plain Produce, Briceland Forest Farm, Feisty Dog Orchard, and fruit, vegetables, meat, bread, honey and cider from over a dozen other local organic farms, ranches and bakeries.
-By subsidizing the cost of food baskets for eligible families, our program is inclusive of Southern Humboldt county’s underserved neighborhoods and families, an opportunity lacking in many CSA programs.
-Most CSAs ask their members to pay an initial lump sum for the entire season, a requirement that bars many low and middle class people from participation.
+Our CalFresh Outreach program includes delivery of weekly fresh food baskets with locally grown produce, meat and eggs, as well as literature with recipes and nutrition resources.
+Produce is provided by local Southern Humboldt farms, including The Community Farm located at the Community Park, Flood Plain Produce, Briceland Forest Farm, Feisty Dog Orchard, and fruit, vegetables, meat, bread, honey and cider from over a dozen other local organic farms, ranches and bakeries.
+By subsidizing the cost of food baskets for eligible families, our program is inclusive of Southern Humboldt county’s underserved neighborhoods and families.

-Each week from Spring to Fall, the Community Park provides fresh and nutritious food to individual families, seniors and local safety-net organizations that provide hot meals to those in need, including the Mateel Meal, Garberville Food Pantry, the Healy Senior Center, and WISH Women’s Shelter.
+Each week from Spring to Fall, the Community Park provides fresh and nutritious food to individual families, seniors and local safety-net organizations that provide hot meals to those in need, including the Garberville Food Pantry, the Healy Senior Center, and WISH Women’s Shelter.
 While larger kitchen baskets are given to local food-distribution organizations, individual baskets are also dispersed to families and seniors connected with the Southern Humboldt Family Resource Center, Beginnings School, Healy Center, and Community Cornerstone via our weekly delivery system.
-During the 2014 summer season, more than 11,000 fresh meals were served to community members within the Southern Humboldt area through our modified CSA program.
-It is expected that upwards of 15,000 meals will be delivered during the upcoming 2015 season.
+During the 2018 summer season, more than 20,000 fresh meals were served to community members within the Southern Humboldt area through our CalFresh Outreach program.
+It is expected that upwards of 25,000 meals will be delivered during the upcoming 2019 season.

 Encouraging a Healthy Lifestyle